 In late 2020, Hume City Council conducted an Expression of Interest (EOI) process to select a group of artists to design concepts for the future Stolen Generations Marker.
-The successful artists that will move to the next stage are:
+The EOI process attracted 5 applications and 4 artists that moved to the next stage included:

 - Fiona Clarke: a Kirrae Whurrong artist living in Sunshine who has previously created public artwork for Metro Trains, Cricket Australia, and City of Greater Dandenong.